 Since completing his Ph.D. in Criminal Justice, Ken has become a commentator on the Law & Crime Trial Network.
 Additionally, he has started his own consulting business, Ken Lang Consulting, LLC, where he provides expert analysis on police composites and sketches, homicide investigations, rape and sex crimes investigations, violent crime investigations, police shootings, death investigations, and restorative justice processes.

-Ken currently resides in West Virginia with his wife, Michele, where they enjoy camping, hunting, fishing, and a good book on a warm sunny day!
+Ken currently resides in Tennessee with his wife, Michele, where they enjoy camping, hunting, fishing, and a good book on a warm sunny day!